 One distinctive visual feature is the drop at the bottom of the window line, behind the sliding doors.They call it the lightning-bolt look, a bit of an exaggeration, but it does break up the monotony and improves the view from the third row.

 The front and rear door handles are paired in a mild recess, almost reminiscent of a Rolls-Royce with rear-hinged rear doors.The power sliding doors can be opened without having to shift to Park first, sometimes useful but not a good idea to do so, especially with kids.

 The roofline looks something like a tent pulled taut over a stake, similar to that of the Acura MDX, or even the Mercedes R-Class.Taillights use clear lens signals with amber bulbs for visual pop, without the expense of LED lamps.A spoiler atop the hatch is standard, and the power tailgate (EX-L and above) has pinch protection.Roof rails are a dealer accessory.

 The list of optional equipment below represents a mix of optional dealer or factory installed features.
 Some must be added by the manufacturer during the production process whilst others can be installed here at the point of purchase.
 Please note that this list is intended for informational purposes only.
 If you have any questions please contact us for clarification.

-NOTE: Price(s) include(s) all costs to be paid by a consumer, except for licensing costs, registration fees, dealer document fees and taxes. *While every reasonable effort is made to ensure the accuracy of this data, we are not responsible for any errors or omissions contained on these pages.
+, dealer document fees and taxes. *While every reasonable effort is made to ensure the accuracy of this data, we are not responsible for any errors or omissions contained on these pages.
 Please verify any information in question with a dealership sales representative.